 While water certainly doesn’t mix well with fire, a chase cover goes far beyond simply keeping your roaring fireplace going.
 Continuous leaks of water from rain and snow, plus other elements, can eventually cause structural damage.
 Not only can this damage be extremely expensive to fix, but it can also be dangerous.

 Although chimney chase covers are useful preventative tools, they don’t last forever.
 Part of caring for your chimney is knowing when it’s time to get your chimney chase cover replaced.

-When to Replace Your Chimney Chase and/or Chimney Cover
+When to Replace Your Chimney Chase and Chimney Cover

-Like all things in life, your chimney chase can become damaged or simply take on wear and tear that needs to be repaired.
+If your chase is damaged or has taken significant wear and tear, then it needs to be repaired.
 The most common cause of damage comes from corrosion and rust.
 These two things can be easily spotted by reddish-brown stains around the top of your chase.

 Corrosion and rust can lead to leaks and holes in your cover.
 Once rust begins, it only gets worse.
 Eventually, you can take on significant damage and leaks that will only lead to more internal chimney damage.